 - I usually use a cookie scoop, rather than rolling them (you can buy them from most kitchenware stores)

-– You don’t have to use chocolate buttons – one time I used Lindt dark chocolate and they were delicious!
+- You don’t have to use chocolate buttons – I have also used Lindt 70% dark chocolate and Whittakers Dark Ghana.